 “And that, my friend,” Ricky announced to me, “is how it’s done.
-And by the end of the week you’ll be doing it, too.”
-He turned to the group of admirers and began glad-handing, as he walked back to the prepare the remaining carcasses.
+And by the end of the week, you’ll be doing it, too.”
+He turned to the group of admirers and began glad-handing, as he walked back to prepare the remaining carcasses.

 Alone at the pit, I looked at the hog lying with its backside up, and all its human qualities returned.
 There was the pinkness and the soft arch of a woman’s back.
 Spread eagle like this, the hog revealed deep dimples in its rump, the kind of dimples that make a bathing suit so alluring.
 I went to the bathroom and wept.

 Later that day I was relieved of all duties, not because I cried, Ricky didn’t see that, but because I now looked cadaverous.
 I smelled awful, too, a cross between the suffocating odor of spoiled lard and the iron tang of a bloody handkerchief.
 How I ever saw the romance in the life of dirt-streaked vegetable purveyors and sweat-riddled butchers at Les Halles, the long-gone food market of early 20th-century Paris, is beyond me.
 At 278 pounds, with a soft heart and softer belly, the only role I was constitutionally fit to play back then would be a corpulent member of café society.
 As if I weren’t feeling enough the physical and emotional strain of my weight, Ricky blithely announced to everyone that afternoon that if he barbecued me, he’d get a mere 65 pounds of meat.
 He ushered in the realization that I was officially, undeniably, morbidly obese.